lorenmh/rcpt/README.md

 #### clean
 Given the 'correct' JSON object with characters that are what they should be, output the text in the correct format, to be used by the front end application.

+Clean should store the output into a database.
+There will be a unique id corresponding to image, and a unique id for each field / value which can be corrected by the user.
+The raw string (from read\_textlines) should be included so that the user can help train the named entity recognition library.

 ```
 INPUT: { ... { price: "$415" } }
-OUTPUT: { ... { price: 4.15 } }
+OUTPUT: { ... { price: { value: 4.15, id: 'vo1c65' } }
 ```

 #### user\_submit\_error
 Users will be able to specify that they spotted an error.
 Once they correct the error (which will be necessary for them to correctly use the application), this correction will be sent as a json object to the server.
 This error will be added to an error queue.
-The error queue will be run at some interval (ie, once a day) to train the pertinent algorithm (ner, fix_chars).
+The error queue will be run at some interval (ie, once a day) to train the pertinent algorithm (ner, fix\_chars, etc.).

 ```
 error for count